 Cha-Cha-Cha-Chia!
-Anybody remember those 90’s “toys” that were called chia pets?
-You could buy them in any form you wanted- someone’s head, an animal, carpet maybe?
+Anybody remember those 90’s toys that were called chia pets?
+You could buy them in any form you wanted- a loved one's face, an animal, a piece of shag carpet maybe?
 Those were the days, when chia pets were the coveted toy.

 Now, though chia pets are around no longer around for pleasure, they are available for your health as we’ve moved on to eating them rather than growing them.

-They’re extremely high in omega-3 fatty acids (the kinds of fat most Americans need more of in their diets)
+They’re extremely high in omega-3 fatty acids (the kind of fat most Americans need more of in their diets)